Successful Digital Transformation Relies on Low-Code Mobile App Development

 Core to every successful digital transformation or modernization initiative is a formal mobile strategy that enables IT to leverage the best mobile architecture for every mobile app.
 Mobile app demand across the enterprise is skyrocketing because mobile now makes it easier for companies to engage with customers and employees in real-time with just a simple tap or swipe.
 Traditional mobile app development is not typically quick or cheap because many methods and skills are often required to manage a growing mobile portfolio.
 On the user experience side, as mobile technology continues to evolve, so too do the demands and expectations of both customers and employees.
 The headache-inducing reality of IT is figuring out how to manage or structure the ever-expanding range of use cases with a long list of development skills needed.

-There are a few strategies IT Leaders historically use to manage their mobile stack, but recent trends show a gravitation toward leveraging low-code development platforms because they provide a faster and more cost-effective way of building, deploying, and maintaining their mobile application infrastructure.
-In fact, low-code application development is so widely used for mobile development that mobile and web applications for SaaS and independent software vendors (ISV) is one of the core critical capabilities of a low-code platform, according to the 2020 Gartner Critical Capabilities For Enterprise Low-code Application Platforms.
-This report serves as a technical companion to Gartner’s Magic Quadrant for Enterprise Low-Code Application Platforms to help you evaluate the best low-code platform that fits your organization’s needs.
+There are a few strategies IT Leaders historically use to manage their mobile stack, but recent trends show gravitation toward leveraging low-code development platforms because they provide a faster and more cost-effective way of building, deploying, and maintaining their mobile application infrastructure.
+In fact, low-code application development is so widely used for mobile development that mobile and web applications for SaaS and independent software vendors (ISV) is one of the critical capabilities of a low-code platform, one which Gartner uses to evaluate low-code vendors for their 2020 Magic Quadrant for Enterprise Low-Code Application Platforms.

-Determining which low-code platform can help you best with your mobile strategies begins at one, looking at the Critical Capabilities report, but two, making sense of your mobile stack.
+Determining which low-code platform can help you best with your mobile strategies begins at making sense of your mobile stack.

 Leveraging Mobile with Low Code